 Most of the beaches are either pebbled or are basically just rocks so make sure you come prepared – read the top three of these 10 essentials things for visiting the South of Italy.

-Don’t forget to enjoy the Italian tradition of aperitivo (number 10 in my list).
-There are some really beautiful spots to watch the sun go down, enjoy a drink and some snacks pre-dinner.
+Don’t forget to enjoy the Italian tradition of aperitivo.
+There are some really beautiful spots in Polignano a Mare to watch the sun go down, enjoy a drink and some snacks pre-dinner.
 I highly recommend booking the one balcony table at Serafini.

 Puglia is one of Italy’s most affordable and rustic regions with beautiful beaches.
 Gallipoli is also really lovely so if you make a real holiday of it, you can travel around Puglia and see lots of the different towns – and they really do vary – from the hillside towns of Ostuni and Alberobello to the seaside towns of Polignano a Mare, Monopoli and Gallipoli.